compas-dev/compas/docs/gettingstarted/blender.rst

     conda install ...

 .. note::

-    if you want to use blender with a different environment, you simply have to activate that environment and floow the same procedure described above.
+    If you want to use blender with a different environment, you simply have to activate that environment and follow the same procedure described above.

 Start Blender
 =============